Looking for a Sports Podiatrist?

 Shin splints often refers to pain along the inner edge of the shin.
 Often, the main cause of shin splints is increased stress to the tibia due to overuse of the surrounding muscles.
 Excessive, rapid or prolonged pronation is a common factor in individuals who present with this condition.
 It may also present in patients with muscle imbalances including inflexibility or tightness of lower limb muscles.

 It is very common to see this conditions with runners, netballers or footballers, any sport where there is repetitive stress on the lower limb.
 We often see shin splints during preseason.
-A sudden increase in activity levels without the right muscle strength or resilience results in poor shock absorption and increased stress on the low leg bones and fascia.
+A sudden increase in activity levels without the right muscle strength or resilience results in poor shock absorption and increased stress on the tibia bone and fascia.

 Many of our patients at The Foot Clinic have knee pain.
 Runners knee, which affects more than just runners, can be caused by a number of issues including overuse or overtraining, poor footwear, poor biomechanics, weak surrounding muscles, poor bone alignment, and sometimes cartilage damage.